artofchurlee/JobPlacement/README.md

     }
 ````
-I set the intial Job shown on the dropdown to be the first job in the list.
+I've set the intial Job shown on the dropdown to be the first job in the list.
 That way, in the following Create action, it will always be populated by the integer that correlates to the job.
 ````
     // GET: JobAction/Create
     public ActionResult Create(int? jobIDJobFK)